OpenVoiceOS/ovos-docker/docs/getting-started/docker/installation/configuration.md

 # Open Voice OS configuration

-`~/ovos/config/mycroft.conf` configuration file is mounted into each containers.
+`~/ovos/config/mycroft.conf` configuration file is mounted into each containers as a `read-only` volume.

-!!! tip "Configuration first!"
+!!! tip "First I configure then I deploy"

-    Before deploying the containers, it is recommended to set the OVOS configuration to make sure the containers initial start has the correct settings such as the `lang` for example.
+    Before deploying the services and volumes, it is recommended to set the OVOS's configuration to make sure the services initial start has the correct settings such as the `lang` for example.

 ## Initial configuration